mnyrenius/hades-alternative-firmware/README.md

 --- DISCLAIMER ---

 This is just a hobby project and I'm not affiliated with the company behind the synth in any way.
+The purpose of this project is mainly to have fun an learn stuff.
+If you're looking for something really stable with perfect MIDI implementation, I would recommend to look into porting a more mature open source project to work with the Hades.

 I don't own the Hades myself, this firmware is tested with the midi to cv circuit (from the provided schematics) on breadboard only.